Cedar County 4-H County Council

 The following is a list of the current 4-H clubs.
 Meeting times and locations are subject to change.
 Please contact the club leader to verify meeting time and place.

-- Osage River 4-H Club – Meets at 10 a.m. on the 3rd Saturday of every month at the Pape Christian Church in Tiffin, MO.
-Co-leaders: Amanda Evens [email protected] and Susan Abbott [email protected].
+- Osage River 4-H Club – Meets at 10 a.m. on the third Saturday of every month at the Pape Christian Church in Tiffin, MO.

 4-H clubs are open to ages 8 to 18.
 Clubs meet monthly for group activities and club business.
 Each club elects officers and has an approved adult leader who supervises club activities.
 Club members also enroll in projects in their areas of interest.